 Building fluent readers is crucial to reading success in the early years.
 Back in the day, “Popcorn Reading” or “Round Robin Reading” were popular strategies used to engage students (usually one at a time) to practice reading fluency.
 Since then, research has shown, these strategies are not as effective as some would have thought.
 This strategy did not benefit all students, and it isolated and revealed the lower level readers and/or introverted students in the classroom.
 I have utilized many strategies to help my students build fluency throughout the school year.
 I would like to highlight three strategies I use in my classroom.
-I will also be featuring some of the wonderful fluency ideas from our fabulous teachers in the Education to the Core Facebook Group.
+I will also be featuring some of the wonderful fluency ideas from our fabulous teachers in the Fearless First Grade Teacher Group.

 1. Cultivate a culture where imperfection is okay.
 Show your students that not always fully understanding right away is a part of the learning process.

 Students will thrive in an environment where they are not always in constant “fight or flight” mode.
 When you create a culture where mistakes and imperfection are embraced, students will learn more because their emotions will be in check.
 I created this free learning scale, shown in the picture below because I wanted to train my kids to recognize what they know and what they don’t know.
 I told them that they could be a 1 or a 2 when we start the lesson or unit, but that doesn’t mean they will not move up to a 3 or a 4.
 I also remind my high fliers that they might think they are at a 3 or a 4, but after doing a bit of independent work, they may realize that they are not at the level of understanding they thought they were at, and they might move down to a 1 or a 2 until they get some more help and/or practice.
 Teaching students to be aware of their understanding truly helps to build a culture where they do not feel threatened when they are not at the same level as other students in the classroom.
 This type of culture will help build students’ confidence in reading fluency.